nicolai86/traq/README.md

 bash based time tracking using text files

-Only used with bash version 4.2.39 or newer.
+Requires bash v4.2.39 or newer.
 Works on Linux and OS X

 ## Installation